 Best for new to credit: Discover it® for Students

 The Discover it® for Students credit card combines a competitive rewards program with services and features that can offer security and value as well as information about your credit score.
 As far as the rewards program, you earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants or Amazon.com up to the quarterly maximum each time you activate.
-Plus, 1% cash back on all your other purchases made with this card.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.

 Cash back for good grades?
 Yes, and not just from your parents.
 Students who indicate they are currently enrolled in college on their application and whose account is current and open may apply for the Good Grade Rewards program, which offers $20 cash back each school year that you maintain a GPA of 3.0 or higher, for up to the next 5 years.